-Article III, Section 2 of our Constitution defines the “judicial Power” of the Supreme Court.
-Reason and the Supreme Court itself make it clear that the definition is unclear.
+Article III, Section 2 of our Constitution creates the Supreme Court.

 The qualifications to be a Supreme Court Justice are underwhelming.
-They do not have to be legal scholars, lawyers, or trained in the law.
+Justices do not have to be legal scholars, lawyers, or trained in the law.
 They can have been convicted of perjury and bribery.
-They can have an IQ below 75.
+They can have an IQ below 100.
 They can declare personal bias against our President, as Ruth Bader Ginsburg did.
-They can declare the Supreme Court to be a biased institution, as Justice Sonia Sotomayor did in Wolf v.
+They can declare the Supreme Court to be a biased entity, as Justice Sonia Sotomayor did in Wolf v.
 Cook County, Illinois.
 They can be married to political activists, as Clarence Thomas is.
-They can engage in public political debate, as John Roberts does.
+They can engage in public political debate, as John Roberts and others have.

-What if legal scholars and historians could say what the law is?
+What if legal scholars and historians and we could say what the law is?
 Would we be worse off?
 Would corporations be people?
 Would money be speech?
 Would politicians have a constitutional right to steal votes with lies and false campaign promises?

-Everyone agrees that the Supreme Court is not a judicial entity, but, rather, is a political entity.
+Everyone agrees the Supreme Court is a political entity.
 The proof is indisputable.
-Major Party presidential candidates prove it time and time again, when they argue over what political bias a potential Supreme Court nominee must have, what political litmus test must be satisfied.
+Major Party presidential candidates prove it time and time again, when they argue over what political bias a Supreme Court nominee should have.

-If the Supreme Court were a body of smart, wise, ethical, apolitical constitutionalists, how could it have Decided that “Separate But Equal” is constitutional in 1896 (Plessy v.
-Ferguson), and is unconstitutional in 1955 (Brown v.
+If the Supreme Court were a body of smart, wise, ethical, apolitical constitutionalists, how could it have Decided in 1896 that “Separate But Equal” is constitutional (Plessy v.
+Ferguson), and Decided in 1955 that it is unconstitutional (Brown v.
 Board of Education)?
-How could it have Decided that a Black from a “slave State” has no more constitutional rights than a soiled diaper (Scott v.
+How could it have Decided in 1857 that a Black from a “slave State” has no more constitutional rights than a soiled diaper (Scott v.
 Sandford)?